According to the Content Marketing Institute, content marketing is defined as:

 Content marketing also allows you to establish what marketers call “thought leadership”.
 When someone is looking for something related to your cause or mission, thought leadership means your blogs, articles, or website will be sought after for its authority.

 For example, if you’re fighting human trafficking and someone is looking for stats or news on human trafficking, they will ideally come to your site first.
 By bringing more people to your website, your brand will become more recognized, and some of those people will hopefully convert into donors.

 So what elements make up content marketing?
-Let’s dive into some different pieces of content.
+Here are 3 different pieces of content.

 Most everyone has a blog these days, and there’s a reason for that.
 Not only is blogging a great way to keep your donors up to date with the happenings of your nonprofit, but it’s also a great way to attract new and prospective donors.

 There are different schools of thought on how often to post blogs and what they should contain.
 A good rule of thumb is to post content as consistently as you can, but you shouldn’t post something just to post something.
 You want to make sure the content you produce is high quality so people see the value in it.

 - Lists are awesome.
 Websites like Buzzfeed have shown us that we love reading lists.
 Lists are simple and straightforward, which is exactly what people are looking for: easy reads.

 - Include images.
 This makes your blog post more interesting and engaging for readers.
 Place images throughout your blog that are relevant to your topic, and include an image at the top.